juergenct/AI-Innoscence_WP4/docs/Scraper_Architecture.md

 13. Funding Bodies
 14. Knowledge and Innovation Communities

-### Classification Process
+### Real-time Batched Classification
-1. Group by entity_id
+1. During crawl, the LLM pipeline collects 1–3 sample pages per entity
-2. Sample pages (default 3)
+2. Entities are queued once they meet the minimum samples (default 1)
-3. Query Ollama
+3. A batch is flushed when 100 entities are queued, 30 seconds have elapsed, or the spider closes
-4. Parse JSON response
+4. Classification runs in a small thread pool; results are cached and applied to subsequent items
-5. Merge results
+5. Results gate crawling (mark CE entities for comprehensive crawl) and are used for iteration seed filtering (preferred over keyword flags)

 ---